Mentoring student leaders is part of my responsibility to develop future leaders.

 To be a great leader, we have a responsibility to develop a leadership pipeline that will continue to grow.

-They seem elementary, they are not practiced often.
+They seem elementary, but they are not practiced often.
 Great leaders develop a continual flow of leaders while building a culture and mindset that leaders develop leaders.

 How Can You Develop Student Leaders?